 ahead of the car (its front left fender partially visible in the lower

-Allyson Allante, S.V.A.
-President Jeremiah Newton, S.V.A.
+Allyson Allante, the big S.V.A.
+President Jeremiah Jay Newton, the little S.V.A.
 Secretary

-Rusti Rose and S.V.A.
+Rusty B. Rose and the tough S.V.A.
 Ambassador Stormé DeLarverie.
 Not

 shown above but walking behind the car, framing the S.V.A.

 contingency, were SVA-ers Leigh McManus, Wayne Herndon, Rose

 Giordano, Dave West, Shelli Vannelli, Ramon Bellido, Jack Rojas and many